Summerhill House: 20th century

+Even in a ruinous state, the house was still said to be one of the architectural wonders of Ireland and made the house even more romantic in some minds much like the ruined Seaton Delaval.
+The calcinating of the external limestone gave it a more patterned and less harsh look similar to rustication in a way that can be seen at Russborough House.

 Summerhill House stood as a ruin until it was totally demolished in 1970.
-Summerhill House was listed in "Forgotten Houses of Ireland", as the most beautiful house in Ireland.

-Description

-The mansion at Summerhill was magnificently placed on top of a hill.
+Architecture

+The house stood on the summit of a hill with the main entrance from the village of Summerhill with another entrance from a mile long avenue on the Dublin road.
+In all, there were four avenues leading out to the four points of the compass.

 It consisted of a centre block and two wings, the mansion was massively built of limestone and of great length.
 Four semi-columns with Corinthian capitals ornamented the front; the main order was carried up the full height of the house like Renaissance Palaces in Rome.
 There was a portico in front of two sunken gardens behind with a raised grassy platform for a sundial; a large rose garden as well as another very large garden.
 When the Langford mansion was built the path went up the hill and around the portico.

 A broad flight of stairs led to the entrance of the mansion.

+Gardens

+The gardens to the front of the house contained a Ha-ha.

+A gothic mausoleum was also constructed around 1781 not far from the house and elements still survive at a religious institution in County Meath.

+Interiors

+The Lafranchini brothers are said to have designed some of the interior stucco work and ceilings of the house including the state dining room which was detached from the main block.

 There was a large and very lofty hall, which was similar to Leinster House in Dublin.
-The hall contained plaques and oil portraits.
+The hall contained plaques, pastels and oil portraits by Francesco Guardi and Hugh Douglas Hamilton as well as statuary of Mary Pakenham, daughter of the first Lord Longford by the sculptor Thomas Banks.
 To the right on entering was the library.
-The drawing room had a southern aspect, and contained several portraits of the Rowley family.
-The state dining room was detached from the main block and had beautifully covered ceilings.
-The grand stairs led to the bedrooms.
+The drawing room had a southern aspect, and contained several portraits of the Rowley family including by famous artists such as Pompeo Batoni.
+Two symmetrical grand staircases led to the bedrooms.